↑Finding Christmas Anew

 So, there you have it.
 The Christmas Story in chronological order.
 It spans about three years, and takes place in Nazareth, Bethlehem, Jerusalem, the Hills of Judea, Rome, Egypt, and some unknown country or countries in the East.

 To me, the Wise Men and King Herod typify humanity’s experience with Christmas.
 Herod knew from Scripture about the Messiah, but he acted in fear and self-interest.
 He refused to believe and thereby forfeited the chance to see the Messiah in person.
+Herod MISSED what others SAW.
 He then compounded his disgrace and eternal debt by killing all of the babies in Bethlehem under age two.
+According to Dr Hulbert, that was probably around 30-40 children within Bethlehem’s population of around 1000.
 King Herod is the ultimate example of someone who “missed” Christmas.

-On the other hand, the Wise Men believed the sign they got from Heaven—even though they were not even Jewish!
+On the other hand, the Wise Men SAW what others MISSED.
+They believed the sign they got from Heaven—even though they were not even Jewish!
 They made a long search for the Child, and when they found Him they worshiped him and were filled with incredible joy.
 I can’t believe their lives were ever the same again.
 These men are the ultimate example of people who “find” Christmas.

 The choice is ever before each of us.
 The path of doubt leads only to death.
 In Herod’s case it was both the death of innocent children, and his own death a year or two later.

 The path of faith will be much harder.
 Mary risked losing her reputation and fiancée when she said yes to God.
 Joseph had to struggle with his choice.
 Shepherds had to leave their flocks and search door to door to find Jesus.
-Simeon and Anna had to wait — maybe for years — before they “found Christmas.”
-Finally, the Wise Men not only studied the skies and their parchments, but may have traveled and searched for two years before meeting Jesus face to face.
+Simeon and Anna had to wait—maybe for years—before they “found Christmas.”
+Finally, the Wise Men may have searched for two years before meeting Jesus face to face.

 1) A Word from Heaven was essential in pointing them to the Christ Child.